How to Become a Data Scientist Without a Degree: Step-by-Step Guide

 What Skills Do You Need to Become a Data Scientist?

-• Technical skills.
+- Technical skills.
 Technical knowledge of statistical analysis, coding languages, and data visualization tools is important for data scientists.
 Statistical analysis skills are necessary for identifying patterns in data.
 Coding languages like Python are commonly used by data scientists to perform statistical analysis.
 Data visualization tools are used to turn complex data sets into easy-to-understand visualizations.
+You’ll also need to have strong familiarity with machine learning algorithms.

 A Step-by-Step Guide to Becoming a Data Scientist Without a Degree

 Degrees are expensive, especially a degree in data science which can run upwards of $100,000.
-Degrees also take 4 years to complete on average.
-That’s 4 years of your life that you could be working and earning money instead of going to school.
+Degrees also take 4 years to complete on average, and you can add a few more years on top of that if you’re pursuing a Master’s degree in the field.
+That’s several years of your life when you could be working and earning money instead of going to school.

 So how do you become a data scientist if you don’t have the money to pay for a degree or the time to pursue it?